 So, is homeschooling worth it?
-The answer is different for every child and every family.
-Before making a decision about homeschooling you will want to consider not only the pros and cons of homeschooling, but also what homeschooling would look like for your family.
-Use the six questions below to help you determine if homeschooling is right for your child and your family.
+The answer may be different for every child depending on their goals and personality.
+Before making a decision on whether to homeschool your child or not, take time to think through the details of what homeschooling would look like for your family.
+Use the six questions below to contemplate the logistics of homeschooling:

-When it comes to homeschooling, you can go it alone or you can join a local homeschooling pod that shares the responsibility of teaching with other parents.
-Teaching alongside other parents can help you balance the work, depending on each parent's level of experience with a given subject area.
-Even if you decide to homeschool alone, meeting up with other homeschool families in the area to exchange curriculum ideas, teaching techniques, and academic resources can be beneficial.
+When it comes to homeschooling, you have options.
+You can join a local homeschooling group — also known as homeschooling pods — to share the responsibility of homeschooling with other parents in your community.
+Teaching alongside other parents can help you balance the work more easily and divide who covers which topic depending on your levels of experience with the subject matter.
+Make sure you research the homeschooling options available to you to determine which choice would be the best for your child and family.
+Even if you decide to homeschool alone, consider meeting up with other homeschool families in the area to exchange curriculum ideas, teaching techniques, academic resources and more.

 Before launching into your first year of homeschooling, make sure you read up on your state's requirements.
 Homeschooling rules and regulations vary greatly from state to state, so you'll want to be sure you're complying with your state's guidelines.
 For example, New York requires parents to file a declaration of intent each year with the local superintendent, along with an individualized home instruction plan, attendance record, quarterly reports and standardized testing.
 You can find your state's homeschooling laws here.